Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 16.51.09 UTC
+- WIB: Sabtu, 4 April 2026 17.48.25 UTC
-- WITA: Sabtu, 4 April 2026 17.51.09 UTC
+- WITA: Sabtu, 4 April 2026 18.48.25 UTC
-- WIT: Sabtu, 4 April 2026 18.51.09 UTC
+- WIT: Sabtu, 4 April 2026 19.48.25 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success